 - This is covered extensively in the support guide linked above and in our docs.

 Content-Typeheaders that differ depending on what kind of content users are submitting in your form.
 These are described in the [Common Issue] above.

 - You need to encode the form!
 This snags many a Netlify form builder.
-In the examples above, you’ll see two slightly different encoding functions that do the same thing: they take a JSON representation of your form data, pass that to a FormData constructor object, and then encode that object using the URLSearchParams constructor.
+In the examples above, you’ll see two slightly different encoding functions that do the same thing: they take in your form data and encode it as a URL.

 The route to the success page

 - In both code examples above, you’ll see that the routing step happens in the